 A particular aspect of earnings volatility is the possibility that individual entities or an entire group may be in a negative earnings position.
 Three issues arise as a result.
-First, under an earnings-based approach, loss-making entities will not be able to deduct any net interest expense, though a rule may allow disallowed interest to be carried into future periods.
+First, under an earnings-based approach, loss-making entities will not be able to deduct any net interest expense, though a rule may permit disallowed interest to be carried into future periods.
 Second, the aggregated earnings of profitable entities in the group will exceed the group's actual total earnings.
-Therefore a group-wide rule could allow these entities to deduct an amount of net interest expense that exceeds the group's total net third party interest expense.
+Therefore a group-wide rule could allow these entities to deduct an amount of net interest expense that exceeds the group's total net third-party interest expense.
 Third, unless a rule takes account of the impact of losses, a group-wide rule based on earnings would become impossible to apply where a group is in a loss-making position overall.

-Alternative potential solutions are provided to address this issue.
+There are potential solutions to address this issue.
 One is that a group's total earnings could be determined using only the results from entities that have positive earnings.
-This would remove the risk that entities would be able to deduct an amount of interest expense in excess of the group's actual net third party interest expense.
+This would remove the risk that entities would be able to deduct an amount of interest expense in excess of the group's actual net third-party interest expense.
 Alternatively, a rule could provide that, to the extent an interest limitation group includes loss-making entities, the protection offered by a group-wide rule is reduced or eliminated.

 Earnings should be calculated applying the same standards that are used in preparing the group's consolidated financial statements.
-Where local G.A.A.P. is substantially similar to the accounting standards used in preparing the group's consolidated financial statements, a rule could provide for an entity's earnings to be calculated under local G.A.A.P. as a cost saving measure.
+Where local GAAP (generally accepted accounting principles) are substantially similar to the accounting standards used in preparing the group's consolidated financial statements, a rule could provide for an entity's earnings to be calculated under local GAAP as a cost-saving measure.